deckhouse/deckhouse/modules/402-ingress-nginx/docs/EXAMPLES.md

 ## An example for Bare metal (with L2LoadBalancer)

-The [l2-load-balancer](../381-l2-load-balancer/) module is currently available only in the Enterprise Edition version.
+{% alert level="warning" %} This feature is available in Enterprise Edition only. {% endalert %}

 Enable the module: